cTraymany/js-problem-solver/README.md

 ## Getting Started
 ### Prerequisites
-This app is run with Ruby.
+This app is bananas.
 Please have Ruby installed before beginning.

 Fork and clone this repository onto your terminal.